faanross/faanross.github.io/content/posts/post-1.md

 And then one final observation: look at the date and time stamps.
 Do you notice anything peculiar?

-CONTINUE HERE TK xxx

-It seems to me that almost all the entries (sans a single exception) come in pairs - each timestamp occurs in multiples of two's.
+It seems to me that almost all the entries (for but a single exception) come in pairs - that is each timestamp occurs in multiples of two's.
 Let's be sure to also see what's happening there.

-Ok great so let's just go ahead and jump right in, again as the first two entries are "reset artifacts" let's skip them for now and jump straight into the third entry.
+Ok great so now that we've spotted some interesting patterns let's just go ahead and jump right in.

+Note that as was the case with Sysmon, the first two entries are artifacts created when we cleared the log.
+We can once again skip these.

+In the third entry then we can immediately see the log related to our PowerShell command that went to download the injection script from the web server and injected it into memory.

 {{< figure src="/img/image090.png" title="" class="custom-figure" >}}

-We can immediately see the log related to our PowerShell command that went to download the injection script from the web server and injected it into memory.
+This is worth taking note of since in a "real-world" attack scenario we would expect something similar to run from the stager.

 Right after this we have the only entry with an assigned level of `Warning` (the highest in this specific sample), so let's see what the deal is.